 After 16 weeks, much of the procedure is done with forceps to pull fetal parts out through the cervical opening, as suction alone will not work due to the fetus’ size.
 The doctor keeps track of what fetal parts have been removed so that none are left inside.
 Lastly, a curette, and/or the suction machine is used to remove any remaining tissue or blood clots, which if left behind could cause infection and bleeding.

-This information is intended for general education purposes only and should not be relied upon as a substitute for professional counseling and/or medical advice.
+Information provided on this website is for general info only and is not a substitute for professional medical care.